Everything to Know About the LinkedIn Social Selling Index

 Understand "Social" Selling

 So what exactly is social selling?
-It's been mentioned several times now, so let's dig in further.
+It's been mentioned several times, so let's dig in further.

-Social selling allows you to zero in on business prospects on a more personal level than your typical cold selling strategies.
-It focuses on social media, such as LinkedIn, as the main conduit to make a connection with a prospect.
+Social selling allows you to zero in on business prospects more personally than your typical cold selling strategies.
+It focuses on social media, such as LinkedIn, as the main conduit to connect with a prospect.
 You are building and developing relationships with a network of potential leads.

-While it is still a sales technique, you want to really understand, nourish, and use the social aspect.
-Make sure not to burn any bridges before they even start by being too focused on the sales side of things.
+While it is still a sales technique, you want to understand, nourish, and use the social aspect.
+Make sure not to burn bridges before they even start by being too focused on the sales side.

 Generally, companies exist where their buyers are.
-Depending on the field or industry you are in, you want to be in the same place as both.
-Study each company and study their customers, and then create a presence in that space that is wholly your own.
+Depending on your field or industry, you want to be in the same place as both.
+Study each company and its customers, then create a presence in that space that is wholly your own.

 Taking the extra step will go a long way in separating yourself from the crowd.
-In B2B selling, you have to know both sides of the equation really well.
+In a B2B selling strategy, you have to know both sides of the equation really well.

 Branding, Branding, Branding!

-You want to also allow space for vulnerability here to tell your story.
-For example, a former ballerina who is now a SaaS SDR is sure to be an interesting story and experience for people to follow.
+You want also to allow space for vulnerability here to tell your story.
+For example, a former ballerina now a SaaS SDR will surely be an interesting story and experience for people to follow.

-Jot down a list of these things then begin to display them across all of your social media channels.
+Jot down a list of these things, then display them across all your social media channels.
 They don't all have to be as specific as the example here, but we all have something that makes us different or unique.
 It's time to share it.

 Stand Out

 Standing out on social media today seems like a daunting task at first.
-But when you get down to it, you really just want to stand out to the audience that interests you.
+But when you get down to it, you want to stand out to the audience that interests you.

-Remember, you want engaged followers, and you want to become known to your peers and prospects alike.
+Remember, you want engaged followers and to become known to your peers and prospects alike.
 Find your niche and work from there.
-Following those related to this specific niche and seeing what they post is a good way to get inspiration as well.
+Following those related to this specific niche and seeing what they post is also a good way to get inspiration.

-For instance, a salesperson with digital art or design experience may produce fun sales comics as a way to draw attention to themselves.
+For instance, a salesperson with digital art or design experience may produce fun sales comics to draw attention to themselves.

 Think Like a Digital Marketer

 Sales and marketing are the peanut butter and jelly of LinkedIn.
-Although they are different disciplines, with different strategies and numbers, those differences have blurred over time.
-Today's successful salesperson is very familiar with marketing principles, tools, and strategies.
+Although they are different disciplines with different strategies and numbers, those differences have blurred over time.
+Today's successful salesperson is familiar with marketing principles, tools, and strategies.

-It's a good idea to add content creation to your sales bag of tricks.
-An easy one to start with is blogging since salespeople are usually innate communicators.
+Adding content creation to your sales bag of tricks is a good idea.
+An easy one to start with is blogging since SDRs are usually innate communicators.
 A sales blog is a great tool you can use.
-You show that you stay updated on all the relevant sales topics and that you have first-hand experience.
+You show that you stay updated on all the relevant sales topics and have first-hand experience.
 At the same time, you are providing valuable information for your followers, future followers, and prospective clients.

 Following these simple and easy "best practices" for LinkedIn's social selling strategy can go a long way.
-You achieve a high score on the LinkedIn social score, and you will also be much more likely to hit and even surpass your personal sales quotas.
+You achieve a high LinkedIn social score, and you will also be much more likely to hit and even surpass your personal sales quotas.

 Make sure to learn as much as you can about all the ins and outs.
 The path created by following LinkedIn social selling best practices for their SSI is a great way to get started.
 Once you're ready to adopt the suggestions, you'll add them to your everyday work routine.
 This will make you the best salesperson you can be.